First Aid Training

 Teachers often play the role of nurses or doctors in remote areas of Tanzania.

 If you were to walk from most tanzanian, rural schools to the nearest health center, it would take you more than an hour under healthy conditions.
-Imagine having to walk such a distance with a broken leg, a bleeding head, or, even worst, if you passed out.
+Imagine having to walk such a distance with a broken leg, a bleeding head, or, even worse, if you passed out.
 Because walking is the main form of transportation, it will take hours for most students having an accident at school to reach the clinic.

 For this reason, it is critical that every rural school in Tanzania has teachers trained to provide first aid to their students and schools are well equipped with the necessary medical supplies.